processone/docs.ejabberd.im/content/developer/index.md

 ---
-title: ejabberd for developers
+title: ejabberd for Developers
+menu: ejabberd for Developers
+order: 60
 ---

-# ejabberd for developers

 As a developer, you can customize ejabberd to design almost every type of XMPP related type of solutions.